 Back in their cell, Alexander Luthor and Shayera ate from bowls of watery gruel.
 Then Luthor frowned as he heard a distinct note.

-“My armor is damaged,” he said.
+“My bio-suit is damaged,” he said.
 “Still, I think the built-in sensors just detected an energy influx not unlike the one that brought us here.
 With any luck, we may finally learn why we were brought here.”

 Lady Shrike had watched for only a split second as a faint energy nimbus surrounded Luthor before she jumped up and wrapped her arms around him, and they were both teleported out of the cell.